aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/esm2_models/slurm/README.md

 ```
 An output of such command should be like shown below:

-If we want to follow the log output, we can run a command like
+If we want to follow the training process output, we can run a command like
 ```bash
 tail -f <slurm-N.log>
 ---